 December 2006 - You can see from the pic that I was completely overwhelmed.
 I wasn't even relieved.
 It was such an incredibly gut-wrenching moment.
 I was terrified they'd made a mistake with my marks.
 Stunned that I'd passed.
 It was a crazy moment.
-I really struggled with CTA.
+I really struggled with CTA (my postgrad).
 Working and studying was very tough, I'd failed a whole bunch of tests.
 I nearly de-registered halfway through the year.
 I was convinced that I'd fail.

 Some other challenges